xinxiao/hsino/README.md

 # Hsino

 ### Introduction
-Hsino is an intergrated object that dedicats in observing the correlations between the price and the trading volume of the stocks
+Hsino is an intergrated object that dedicates in observing the correlations between the price and the trading volume of the stocks

-### Contains
+### Components
 - Data collector written in Python
 - API for data exchanging written in JavaScript
 - Research report